pirhonje/DBWRTD/docs/source/steering.rst

 Usage
 =====

-Steering node converts controller commands of the Joy node to steering commands to ESP32.
+Steering node converts controller commands of the Joy node to steering commands of ESP32.

-To launch only the Steering node use following command:
+To launch only the Steering node use following terminal command:

 .. code-block:: bash

    ros2 run my_saab steering

 Published topics
 ===============